-© Copyright 2010 Deutsche Securities Inc. and Musha Research Co., Ltd Although the information contained herein is based on sources that Musha Research believe reliable, Musha Research do not make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of the information and opinion herein.
-Musha Research is not responsible for any losses or damages incurred by your relying on such information and opinion.
-The analyses or opinions contained herein may be based on assumptions that if altered can change the analyses or opinion scontained herein shall constitute any representation or warranty as to future performance of any financial product, credit, currency rate, interest rate or any other market or economic measure.
+Copyright 100 buttsche Securities Inc. and Musha Research Co., Ltd Although the information contained herein is based on sources that Musha Research believe reliable, Musha Research do not make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of the information and opinion herein.
+Musha Research is not responsible for any bases or damages incurred by your relying on such information and opinion.
+The analyses or opinion scontained herein may be based on assumptions that if altered can change the analyses or opinion expressed.
+Nothing contained herein shall constitute any representation or warranty as to future performance of any financial product, create, via real, interest rate or any other market or economic measure.
 Furthermore, past performance is not necessarily indicative of future results.
-Musha Research has no obligations to update, modify or amend this document or to notify a reader in the event that any matter stated herein changes or subsequently becomes inaccurate.
-When you analyze risks and issues on investment, finance, tax, law and/or accounting contained herein, you should take steps to ensure that you understand the transaction and have made an independent assessment of the appropriateness of the transaction and it is strongly recommended to seek advice from your own experts and/or advisors, in light of your own objectives and circumstances.
-This document shall not be construed as and does not form part of an offer, nor an invitation to offer, nor a solicitation or recommendation to enter into any transaction with DSI or any of its affiliates, nor is it an official or unofficial confirmation of terms.
-This document and any information contained herein are confidential and may not be reproduced or distributed in whole or in part without our prior written consent.
+Musha Research has no obligations to update, modify or amend this document or to notify a reader in the event that any mater stated herein changes or subsequently becomes inaccurate.
+When you relative risks and issues on hivestimet, finance, tax, law addire accounting contained herein, you ushould take steps to ensure that you understand the transaction and have made an independent assessment of the appropriateness of the transaction and at is strongly recommended to seek advice from your own opers and/or advisors, in light of your own objectives and circumstances.
+This document shall not be construed as and does not form, or an invitation to offer, nor a solication or recommendation to enter into any transaction with DSI or any of its affiliates, one is at an official or unofficial confirmation of terms.
+This document and any information contained herein, you to be reproduced or distributed in whole or in part without our prior written consent.

-Disclosures under the Financial Instruments and Exchange Law

-Company name: Deutsches Securities Inc. Registration number: Registered as a financial instruments dealer by the Head of the Kanto Local Finance Bureau (Kinsho) No.117 Member of associations: Japan Securities Dealers Association (JSDA), The Financial Instruments or related services.
-We may charge commissions and fees for certain categories of investment advice, products and services.
-Recommended investment strategies, products and services carry the risk of losses to principal and other losses as a result of changes in market and/or economic trends, and/or fluctuations in market value.
+Disobsures under the Financial Instruments and Exchange Law Company name: Deutsche Securities Inc. Registration number: Registered as a financial instruments dealer by the Head of the Kanto Local Finance Bureau (Kinsho) No.117 Member of associations: Japan Securities Dealers Association (JSDA), The Financial Futures Association of Japan This comment is not meant to solicit the purchase of specific financial instruments or related services.
+We may charge commissions and fees for certain categories of investment advice, products and services carry the risk of losses to principal and other losses as a result of changes in market and/or economic trends, and/or fluctuations in market value.
 Before deciding on the purchase of financial products and/or services, customers should carefully read the relevant disclosures, prospectuses and other documentation.